House of Monok: Lords in Monok

-The progenitor of the Monok dynasty was Illés whose son would come into possession of Monok and be the first documented of the Monoks.
 The person of Illés is typically listed in documentation under the name of either Alexander or Elijah.
 The names of the descendants on all genealogical trees, however, perfectly match the descendants of the individual as well as significant dates in the family, which means that both are the same person yet identified differently.
 During the Tatar invasion, Elijah Monoky held ownership and Lordship over Monok, both the village and family of Monok were not struck nor pillaged by Mongol forces during this conflict.
 Count Ladislaus, the son of Elijah, would go on to be the first member of the Monok dynasty to extensively use the name "Monok" in records.
 Lord Elijah Monoky is mentioned in Hungarian records as being born between 1217 and 1277.
+Count Ladislaus participated in the Battle of Rozgony (1312) on the side of King Charles Robert.
 Among the sons of Ladislaus (d.
-1310 and 1333), Michael I was the Viscount of Sáros, while Simon was the Royal Altar Master.
+1310 and 1333), Michael I was the Viscount of Sáros, while Simon was the vice-Master of the Treasury.
 Sandrin, son of Michael I, was a master carpenter.
 Among Sandrin's sons, Stephen was a guard cannoneer in Fehérvár, and Peter was a prominent Catholic clergyman of Szabolcs.
 The successor of Ladislaus I was his son, Simon Monoky, held Lordship over the Monok lands, which he led for a great part of the mid 14th century.
 During his tenure as Lord, Simon would obtain ownership of Bekecs and ownership of Szada prior to his death in 1369.